I-Stem/science/evaluation/readme.md

 ### Current Metrics ( As of 28 Jun 2021)
 This section reflects the current metrics of our AI model and are being continuously updated as we make progress.
 Average text accuracy = 96.2%
-Average F1 score = 0.885
+Average table text accuracy = 91.29%
-Average table text accuracy=  91.29%
+Overall accuracy( including layout ) ≈ 92%
 Total files used =  64
 Ground truths can be found at - https://github.com/I-Stem/ocr_dataset
 ### Datasets